Auditions for entry in September 2023

 Undergraduate and Postgraduate Audition Requirements for Strings Applicants

-Candidates are asked to play a 10-15 minute programme in their audition video.
-The audition video should be recorded in one take.
+Candidates are asked to play a 10-15 minute programme.
 Please see our Audition Advice page for more detailed guidance to help you prepare.

 Please see instrument-specific requirements below:

 - Cello Candidates must perform the first movement of either Haydn C or D Major Concertos with Cadenza or any two movements of Solo Bach and a contrasting piece of your own choice.

 - Classical Guitar Applicants must perform two pieces (or movements) of different styles and periods of their own choice.
 All Candidates will be asked to play scales and sight read.

 - Double Bass The first movement of a Classical Concerto or a slow and fast movement from a baroque sonata (e.g. by Vivaldi or Marcello) and a contrasting piece or movement.